 Remember, It’s Not Just About Numbers

-If you’re not familiar with Swipely (a client), they’ve designed a payment-processing system with built-in marketing tools and a convenient loyalty program.
-Angus Davis (founder) is passionate about helping small businesses grow, and Swipely is built with small businesses and their customers in mind.
+If you’re not familiar with Upserve (a client), they’ve designed a payment-processing system with built-in marketing tools and a convenient loyalty program.
+Angus Davis (founder) is passionate about helping small businesses grow, and Upserve is built with small businesses and their customers in mind.